-At the beginning of each course, the instructor will announce the courses's attendance requirements in accordance with state attendance regulations.
+At the beginning of each course, the instructor will announce the course's attendance requirements in accordance with departmental attendance regulations, and within institutional regulations, which require that a student who has not made contact with the instructor for two consecutive weeks be dropped.
 It is the responsibility of the student to understand and abide by these requirements.
 Each student is accountable for any work missed because of class absence.
 Instructors, however, are under no obligation to make special arrangements for students who are absent.
 When class absence seems to be contributing to a student's unsatisfactory work or when the student is not fulfilling the attendance requirements, the instructor will warn the student and report that warning to the Dean of Student Affairs.
 If a student incurs other absences in a course after having been warned, he may be dropped from the course.
+Instructors have a right to officially withdraw a student from class any time they feel the student is jeopardizing the progress of the class.
 When a student has been dropped from a course, he may appeal his case to the Student Affairs Committee for a final decision.

-Veterans Administration regulations require that students who are going to school under the G.I.
-Bill and who are in a vocational curriculum must maintain 27 contact hours per week to receive full benefits.
+Veterans Administration regulations require that students who are going to school under the G. I. Bill and who are in a vocational curriculum must maintain 22 contact hours per week to receive full benefits.